 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Jooyeon Jamie Im: Following this procedure, tDCS parameters such as intensity, duration, or stimulation site can be modulated to further optimize the parameters.
+Also other neuroimaging methods such as fMRI can be used to assess the brain changes.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera